dkz2r/latex-novice-academic-publishing/episodes/07-font-format-and-spacing.md

 ## Challenge 3: Making a custom quote block

-Create a customg quote block using a `center` environment and `\vspace` commands.
+Create a custom quote block using a `center` environment and `\vspace` commands.
 See if you can make it look something like this:

 ![](fig/07-font-format-and-spacing/challenge-quote-example.PNG){alt="Example of a custom quote block"}